Notification

 success

-Whenever an event occurs, we will send you a notification in json format using HTTP POST to the URL that you specified.
+Whenever an event occurs, we will send you a notification in JSON format using HTTP POST to the URL that you specified in the original request.

 We will notify the following events: